-To request a copy of a report or ask other related questions, contact the Campus Police Department at 580-745-2727 or the Office of Compliance & Safety at 580-745-3090.
+To request a copy of a report or ask other related questions, contact the Campus Police Department at 580-745-2727 or the Title IX Office at 580-745-3090.

 Requests for incident reports or traffic crash reports by persons involved generally will be processed when the investigation is completed.
 University Faculty, Staff, and Students are not charged for obtaining report copies when involved in the reported incident.